Renton Peel once stood a short distance to the north-east of Renton House, but nothing of it now remains.

 When the earliest castle was built at Renton is unknown, as is what form it took.
 It’s possible that its earliest incarnation was built from wood and may date back to the 11th or 12th centuries.
 This building would likely have been replaced at a later date with a stone structure.

 The site of the castle is on rising ground to the north of the Eye Water, approximately halfway between the Howpark Burn to the west and the Atton Burn to the east.
 It may not immediately seem like a particularly good defensive position, with higher ground to the north of it, however the valley below was, and still is, a major route between Scotland and England and the castle would have overlooked it.

+A Richard of Renton is mentioned in documents dating to the first half of the 13th century as being married to Mariota of Chirnside, with whom he had a son, Patrick.
 The “villa of Renton” is mentioned in various 13th and 14th century documents, however during the 15th century the male line of the Rentons of Renton died out.
 In 1498 the female heir married into the family of Ellem and the barony of Renton passed into that family.
 Other branches of the Rentons had acquired property in the surrounding area, and the Rentons of Billie are mentioned in charters in the 15th and 16th centuries, and the Rentons of Lamberton from the 16th century.